-We would like to kindly thank the following sponsors and patrons for their generous ongoing support of Young Masters:
+We would like to thank the following sponsors and partners for their generous ongoing support of Young Masters:

 Maylis Grand and her husband James have generously donated Prize money to a dedicated Ceramics Prize, a unique prize for artists working in ceramic media.
 Maylis is Head of Product Development for a major European perfumery chain.
 She is also an avid collector of ceramic art.

 Be Smart About Art is a professional development organisation that helps artists, gallerists and other creative professionals thrive in a changing world.
 Based in London and providing global online access, the program offers: membership, networking, online courses, downloadable tutorials, talks and panel discussions, one-to-one-support and visiting lecturing.
 Freely accessible resources include a blog, podcast and YouTube channel.
 Following a successful crowdfunding campaign in 2015, Be Smart About Art Publishing released its first title, Art is your life.
 Make it your living. the same year.

 Dr Chris Blatchley is a dedicated patron of the Arts.
 He supported the 2017 Prize and helped to inaugurate the Young Masters Emerging Woman Art Prize.

 Dr Chris Blatchley is Director of The Glass House Opticians, founder of Capital Aesthetics, and Medical Director of The London Migraine Clinic.

 Art Installation Services (AIS) has many years experience of installing artwork in the public, private and commercial sectors throughout the UK and abroad.
 Their technicians work with discretion, quietly and quickly though with great care and are able to work at any time during the day or night.
 AIS are able to arrange framing, transportation, insurance and conservation of artworks as well as project management.